 I agree with Attorney Belt that is there is am employer policy that you may have to submit to testing.
-The impact that a positive test may have on any workers' compensation claim --- especially 10 days after a work injury -- would depend if the employer could prove that your injury would not have...Read more »
+The impact that a positive test may have on any workers' compensation claim --- especially 10 days after a work injury -- would depend if the employer could prove that your injury would not...Read more »

 A Supplemental Agreement is appropriate when you are earning wages that will be offset against your workers' compensation benefits.
 The employer will be entitled to deduct the wages you earn from your average weekly wage and then calculate the partial disability payment you are entitled to receive.